Safra Square

 Safra Square (כיכר ספרא, Kikar Safra) is a city square in Jerusalem.
 It is the site of the Jerusalem Municipality complex, which houses the municipal administration.
 Safra Square is located in a central part of the city, near the former seam line between West and East Jerusalem (though falling entirely west of it), a site chosen to symbolize its goal of serving all residents of Jerusalem.
 The administrative compound including the square was inaugurated in 1993.

 Name

-The square was named for the Syrian-Lebanese Jewish banker Jacob Safra (1891–1963) and his wife Esther, parents of Edmond J. Safra.
-Edmond Safra (1932–1999), a Lebanese Brazilian philanthropist, has been one of the leading contributors to the fund which re-built the area of downtown Jerusalem.
+The square was named for the Syrian-Jewish banker Jacob Safra (1891–1963) and his wife Esther, parents of Edmond J. Safra.
+Edmond Safra (1932–1999), a philanthropist, has been one of the leading contributors to the fund, which re-built the area of downtown Jerusalem.

 Location

 The Municipality buildings around Safra Square create a triangular compound, facing the north-west/south-east running Jaffa Road and bordered on the east by the Shivtei Yisrael ("Tribes of Israel") Street.
 The wedge-shaped compound is located at the eastern end of Jaffa Road and is pointing towards Tzahal Square and the walls of the Old City.
 Some of the historic buildings of the Russian Compound were restored and incorporated into the municipal complex, while the others, grouped around the Holy Trinity Cathedral, are closing the triangle from the north-west.